 With a million visitors per year, Muir Woods is the world’s most-visited redwood park.
-Since it’s just a 30-minute drive from San Francisco, visitors to the city can drive here, experience a little of California’s unique natural beauty, and be back in time for lunch.
-The park is just as much a San Francisco icon as the Golden Gate Bridge or the cable cars.
+Since it’s just a 30-minute drive from San Francisco, visitors to the city can experience a little of California’s unique natural beauty and be back in time for lunch.

-The downside of this popularity is the crowds.
-At its worst, with overflowing parking lots forcing a long walk to the entrance and crowds of tourists jamming the wide boardwalk, Muir Woods can feel a little like a theme park.
-Even the trails that climb the steep hills around the Main Trail are surprisingly busy.
-To avoid the worst crowds, try to arrive before 9 am.
+The downside of this popularity is the crowds: with the long walk to the entrance and crowds of tourists jamming the wide boardwalk, Muir Woods can feel a little like a theme park.
+Even the trails that climb the steep hills around the Bohemian Grove Trail are surprisingly busy.

 The tallest trees in the park are only about 250 feet high, about two-thirds the height of the tallest North Coast redwoods.
 The redwood grove has an unusually dark appearance and lacks the strikingly lush look of the best old-growth redwood groves.

 Mount Tamalpais State Park surrounds Muir Woods and is extremely popular with locals.
 It offers superb mountain and ocean views, and even has some old-growth redwoods, although it’s mostly covered with very small second-growth redwoods, coastal scrub, and rolling alpine meadows.

 The main attraction of Muir Woods, this heavily-used trail follows a stream through a canyon lined with medium-sized redwoods.